Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Results

 The demand model and the Monte Carlo methods described in sections \ref{sec:demand_model} and \ref{sec:MC_methods} were implemented in \textit{R} version 3.6.1.
 The code was developed and run on a shared RStudio Server environment.
 For speed comparisons, a generic computation was carried out repeatedly to verify that computational speeds due to different workloads of the shared RStudio Server environment varied in an acceptably small range.

 The convergence target for all Monte Carlo methods was set to $\beta_{target} = 0.1$, with $n_{max} =$ 20,000 and $n_{max,zero}$=10,000 as maximum sample sizes to keep computation times in reasonable limits.
-To determine suitable values of the remaining method parameters, the sensitivity of computation time to the variation of individual parameters in a discrete range around an experience-based default value were explored for ten representative substations (see \cite{Thesis_Julian_B} for a more detailed description).
-Based on these initial experiments, the number of time steps sampled per trace was set to $m =$ 2,000 for all methods and the additional parameters of the \gls{ce} algorithm were set to $n_{opt} = 500$, $\rho = 0.05$, $\alpha = 0.6$, $q_{spiky} = 0.95$.
+To determine suitable values of the remaining method parameters, the sensitivity of computation time to the variation of individual parameters in a discrete range around an experience-based default value were explored for ten representative substations.
+Based on these initial experiments, the number of time steps sampled per trace was set to $m =$ 2,000 for all methods and the additional parameters of the \gls{ce} algorithm were set to $n_{opt} = 500$, $\rho = 0.05$, $\alpha = 0.6$, $q_{spiky} = 0.95$ (see \cite{Thesis_Julian_B} for a more detailed description).

-To benchmark the computational efficiency of the Monte Carlo methods, the abovementioned 150 \gls{mv}/\gls{lv} substations were employed.
+To benchmark the computational efficiency of the Monte Carlo methods, the abovementioned 150 MV/LV substations were employed.
 For the reference method (abbr. as \textit{Ref}), the conventional \gls{mc} sampling (abbr. as \textit{MC}) and \gls{ce}-optimised profile selection \gls{is} (abbr. as \textit{CE-IS}) nine replicates were computed for each substation.
-Due to limited computational resources, for the generalised bin category probability \gls{is} method (abbr. as \textit{Gen-IS}) five replicates were computed.
+Due to limited computational resources, for the generalised bin spiky set probability \gls{is} method (abbr. as \textit{Gen-IS}) five replicates were computed.